ktan16/isi-webpage/README.md

 # ISI Website

-A responsive and modern website for International Synthetic Industries Inc., a rope manufacturing company based in Manila, Philippines.
+A responsive and modern website for International Synthetic Industries Inc., a synthetic rope manufacturing company based in Manila, Philippines.

 ## Features